wardmike/Honors-Capstone/README.md

 ### Dynamic Mean Reversion
 Improvement on Mean Reversion algorithm.
 Algorithm will dynamically change limits in accordance with stock's volatility.

+### Pairs Trading
+Finding the relationship between two or more prices.

 ## Results: Cryptocurrencies

 ### Moving Average Crossover on Bitcoin